-Here at Peacock Healthcare our Carers Champion is Kim and she is happy for you to call her on 0115 9580415 and leave a message and she will then call you back or pop in and have a chat with Kim who normally works mornings Monday to Friday.
+Here at Peacock Healthcare our Carers Champion is Leah and she is happy for you to call her on 0115 9580415 and leave a message and she will then call you back or pop in and have a chat with Leah who normally works Monday to Friday.
 Alternative there are Carers Information Packs in the reception area.

 We need to keep our Carers register updated so please let the practice know if you are a Carer.
 Forms are available at front reception or click on the following link: please let us know

 Read more about why it’s a good idea to register as a carer at:

 During the Flu season (September-February) we offer flu vaccines to all our Carers no matter what age, so please let us know.

 - Information, advice and guidance

 - Access to Carers support groups

 - Free gym memberships